t9md/atom-narrow/README.md

 - `search`: Search by `ag`( you need to install `ag` by yourself).
 - `atom-scan`: Similar to `search` but use Atom's `atom.workspace.scan`.
 - `lines`: Narrow current editors lines.
+- `scan`: Scan current editor by `TextEditor.prototype.scan`. created for better replacement of `narrow:lines`.
 - `fold`: Provide fold-starting rows as item.
 - `git-diff`: Info source is from core `git-diff` package.
 - `bookmarks`: For core `bookmarks` package